david-oren/19/19_CheatSheet/README.md

 [I made a video on how to make sure that you succeed the entrance exam](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

-### :star: List of Essential Items

-> **Towels are extremely useful for cleaning up messes and drying off your body.
-You can set it on fire as a weapon, chase off enemies, and use it as a distress signal.
-Life is messy and sometimes dangerous.
-Space is even messier and more dangerous.
-Be like Arthur Dent and keep up with your towel** ― *[17 Life Lessons From HITCHHIKER’S GUIDE Hero Arthur Dent](https://nerdist.com/article/hitchhikers-guide-life-lessons-arthur-dent/?amp)*

-:sleeping_bed: Mattress or equivalent and Pillow
-:electric_plug: Phone charger
-:iphone: Phone
-:droplet: Toothpaste and Toothbrush
-:bathtub: Soap and 2-4 Towels
-:money_mouth_face: Credit Card
-:heart: Kleenex

----
 ## 0x02 ~ Coding simple C programs

 > **시작이 반이다** ― *The beginning is half of the way (Korean proverb)*